Have you been injured in a semi-truck accident?

 An accident involving an 18-wheeler or a semi-truck is not like a common auto accident.
 Anyone who has ever been behind the wheel of a big-rig or involved in a truck accident knows the hurtling mass of a 20-ton vehicle is not able to maneuver as easily as a car or vehicle, and often causes a great destructive force.
 While semi accidents are not the most common accidents on Kansas highways, they are often the most deadly.

-If you’ve been injured in a semi-truck accident, Patterson Legal Group, LC may work on your behalf to obtain compensation for the injuries sustained by you or your loved one.
+If you’ve been injured in a semi-truck accident, Patterson Legal Group, LC and our semi-truck accident attorneys may work on your behalf to obtain compensation for the injuries sustained by you or your loved one.

 Act Promptly and Consult with a Semi-Truck Accident Attorney

 Accident scenes where semi-trucks are involved change very quickly and the memory of witnesses soon fade.
 It may be critical for your claim to take action immediately.
 It’s important to preserve evidence of your medical condition and injuries, and evidence of what happened at the accident scene.
 Many professional trucking companies operate “SWAT team” style cleanups and get to the accident scene immediately.
 These corporate employees are the first to take photos and measurements before the accident scene is cleared, which may happen before you are able to take them.

 The police may also take crash-scene photos and allow evidence to be cleared from the scene.
 If you have the chance, ask that police do take pictures.
 If your condition allows you to take pictures on your own, any photographic evidence you are able to collect may be helpful.
 Photographic evidence you can collect at the scene may help an accident reconstruction expert explain to you, your attorney, and perhaps a judge and jury, what happened to cause the 18-wheeler or semi-truck accident to occur.